Remote online notarization (RON) is one step closer to permanent use in North Carolina.

 Until June 30, 2023, the state's emergency video notarization remains permissible.
-A notary who has personal knowledge of a principal may rely on video conference technology to verify the principal’s identity.
-If a notary does not have personal knowledge of a principal, satisfactory evidence is satisfied if the individual provides a federal, or state identification bearing a photographic impact of the principal, a principal’s signature, and a physical description of the principal.
+A notary who has personal knowledge of a signer may rely on video conference technology to verify the signer's identity.
+If a notary does not have personal knowledge of a signer, satisfactory evidence is satisfied if the individual provides a federal, or state identification bearing a photographic impact of the signer, their signature, and physical description.

-If the county recorder does not have an electronic recording system or it is not operational, the county recorder shall record a paper copy of the electronic document.
+The ability to record an electronically notarized document will not depend on a county’s ability to perform eRecordings.
+The Act provides that, in cases where the county recorder does not have an electronic recording system or where the system is not operational, the county recorder will accept a paper copy of the electronic document for recordation.

-The N.C.
-Secretary of State shall adopt rules to establish standards, procedures, practices, forms and records relating to remote electronic notarial acts, including:
+The North Carolina Secretary of State will adopt rules to establish standards, procedures, practices, forms, and records relating to remote electronic notarial acts, including:

 - Any additional educational requirements for remote electronic notaries